aridiosilva/AI/README.md

 > 1. Logistic Regression
 > 1. Ensemble Methods

+## Unsupervised learning

+- **Unsupervised Learning** - *Is a type of algorithm that learns patterns from untagged data.
+The hope is that through mimicry, the machine is forced to build a compact internal representation of its world*

+This branch of machine learning consists of finding interesting transformations of the input data without the help of any targets, for the purposes of data visualization, data compression, or data denoising, or to better understand the correlations present in the data at hand.
+Unsupervised learning is the bread and butter of data analytics, and it’s often a necessary step in better understanding a dataset before attempting to solve a supervised-learning problem.
+Dimensionality reduction and clustering are well-known categories of unsupervised learning.

+Some popular examples of unsupervised learning algorithms are:

+> 1. K-means for clustering problems
+> 1. Apriori algorithm for association rule learning problems
+> 1. PCA - Principal Component Analysis
+> 1. SVC - Singular Value Decomposition
+> 1. ICA - Independent Component Analysis

+## Self-supervised learning

+This is a specific instance of supervised learning, but it’s different enough that it deserves its own category.
+Self-supervised learning is supervised learning without human-annotated labels—you can think of it as supervised learning without any humans in the loop.
+There are still labels involved (because the learning has to be supervised by something), but they’re generated from the input data, typically using a heuristic algorithm.

+For instance, autoencoders are a well-known instance of self-supervised learning, where the generated targets are the input, unmodified.
+In the same way, trying to predict the next frame in a video, given past frames, or the next word in a text, given previous words, are instances of self-supervised learning (temporally supervised learning, in this case: supervision comes from future input data).
+Note that the distinction between supervised, self-supervised, and unsupervised learning can be blurry sometimes—these categories are more of a continuum without solid borders.
+Self-supervised learning can be reinterpreted as either supervised or unsupervised learning, depending on whether you pay attention to the learning mechanism or to the context of its application.

+NOTE In this book, we’ll focus specifically on supervised learning, because it’s by far the dominant form of deep learning today, with a wide range of industry applications.

+## Reinforcement learning

-- **Reinforcement Learning** - *Is an area of machine learning concerned with how intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward.
+**Reinforcement Learning** - *Is an area of machine learning concerned with how intelligent agents ought to take actions in an environment in order to maximize the notion of cumulative reward.
 Reinforcement learning is one of three basic machine learning paradigms, alongside supervised learning and unsupervised learning.*

+Long overlooked, this branch of machine learning recently started to get a lot of attention after Google DeepMind successfully applied it to learning to play Atari games (and, later, learning to play Go at the highest level).
+In reinforcement learning, an agent receives information about its environment and learns to choose actions that will maximize some reward.
+For instance, a neural network that “looks” at a videogame screen and outputs game actions in order to maximize its score can be trained via reinforcement learning.

+Currently, reinforcement learning is mostly a research area and hasn’t yet had significant practical successes beyond games.
+In time, however, we expect to see reinforcement learning take over an increasingly large range of real-world applications:

+> - self-driving cars,
+> - robotics,
+> - resource management,
+> - education,
+> - and so on.

 ![Machine Learning Segments](https://github.com/aridiosilva/AI/blob/main/machine-learning-topics-as.png)

 ## How to Select a Machine Learning Algorithm